liyc5929/neuroseqbench/README.md

 - [2025-08]: 🧠 Synchronized with [`NeuroBench`](https://github.com/NeuroBench/neurobench) to support standardized evaluation metrics.
 See [details](#extended-metrics-support).
 - [2025-05]: 🎉 The *Neuromorphic Sequential Arena* paper has been accepted to *IJCAI 2025*.
 See [details](#neuromorphic-sequential-arena-a-benchmark-for-neuromorphic-temporal-processing).
-- [2025-02]: 🚀 Released the *Neuromorphic Sequential Benchmark* alongside our initial arXiv submission.
+- [2025-02]: 🚀 Launched the *Neuromorphic Sequential Benchmark* with an initial paper release.
 See [details](#spiking-neural-networks-for-temporal-processing-status-quo-and-future-prospects).

 ## Table of Contents